J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 - Intensive and extensive variables come in _conjugate pairs_, coming from the _mathematical description of energy_ ([[#State variables|here]])

-## Temperature, the zeroth law, and equations of state
+## Empirical temperature, the zeroth law, and equations of state
 - _Without electric or magnetic fields_, for a _given mass in equilibrium_, the _properties_ of a gas are observed to be _fully determined_ by the _volume_ $V$ and _pressure_ $p$
 - In other words, _any physical quantity_ can be expressed as some _function_ of $p$ and $V$